shanraisshan/Notes/Abbreviation/README.md

 Code smell|
 Decomposition|
 Design smell|
+Firmware|permanent software programmed into a ROM (OS in mobile) Idempotent|executing it multiple times is equivalent to executing it once (state unchange [put, delete]) (result is same, response may vary)
 Modular programming|
 Obfuscated code|
 Pair Programming|agile software development technique in which two programmers work together at one workstation